coti-io/confidentiality-contracts/contracts/lib/lib_readme.md

 ## Functions

 ### Onboarding and Offboarding Functions
-- `OnBoard(bytes1 metaData, uint256 ct)`: Onboards a new participant or data with the given metadata and ciphertext.
+- `OnBoard(bytes1 metaData, uint256 ct)`: Onboards a new EOA.
+Metadata is used to define what is the data type being used (8 , 16, 32 , 64).
+This function is not directly called by others in MpcCore.
-- `OffBoard(bytes1 metaData, uint256 ct)`: Offboards a participant or data with the given metadata and ciphertext.
+- `OffBoard(bytes1 metaData, uint256 ct)`: Offboards an EOA.
+Metadata is used to define what is the data type being used (8 , 16, 32 , 64).
+This function is not directly called by others in MpcCore.
-- `OffBoardToUser(bytes1 metaData, uint256 ct, bytes calldata addr)`: Offboards data to a user-specified address.
+- `OffBoardToUser(bytes1 metaData, uint256 ct, bytes calldata addr)`: Offboards an EOA to a user-specified address.
+Metadata is used to define what is the data type being used (8 , 16, 32 , 64).
+This function is not directly called by others in MpcCore.
 - `SetPublic(bytes1 metaData, uint256 ct)`: Sets the data as public with the given metadata and ciphertext.

 ### Randomness Functions